 Skin cysts are generally smooth to touch and painless.
-They develop over a gradual period of time and are generally treated by draining the cyst or using antibacterial creams or lotions.
+They develop gradually over a period of time and are generally treated by draining the cyst or using antibacterial creams or lotions.
 These are usually not cancerous.

 This is where a cyst develops by a hair follicle.
 These are often painful to touch and a dark area is visible on the skin’s surface.
-Treatment often involves antibiotic creams and removal of the cyst to prevent it returning.
+Treatment often involves antibiotic creams and removal of the cyst to prevent it from returning.
 Discharge from these cysts often appears to be like a cheesy white fluid.